Allstate Identity Theft Protection Review

 Finally, for an additional charge, we had the option to upgrade our plan to include up to four family members — a spouse and/or minor children.
 While we don’t have children ourselves, we’d definitely recommend this upgrade to all of our friends who do.
 Child identity theft is on the rise; more and more hackers are hunting for children’s Social Security numbers, since their credit is usually clean.
 We should mention, however, that many family identity plans on the market offer coverage for two adults and up to 10 children, so Allstate is only a good choice for families with either a single parent and three kids, or two parents and two kids.

 We could have also saved money on Allstate’s Identity Theft Protection if we used Allstate for our other insurance needs.
-As we note in our full rundown of Allstate’s prices, the company offers a whole host of services, including home, auto, and even pet insurance.
+The company offers a whole host of services, including home, auto, and even pet insurance.
 Allstate encourages customers to bundle these services and offers discounts to those who do.2 It’s impossible to know just how much we might have saved without contacting an agent first, but we like discounts and we’re not afraid to say it.

 Choose Allstate Identity Theft Protection if you want: